 In late 2013 Victoria Police released a three year action plan to eliminate racial profiling.
 The plan, outlined in “Equality is not the same…” the Victoria Police response included a review of field contact policies, a trial of ‘stop & search’ receipting, unconscious bias training and the setting up of stakeholder advisory groups, including the Chief Commissioner’s Human Rights Strategic Advisory Committee and Young People’s Portfolio Reference Group (YPRG), of which Youthlaw is a member.
 Then Chief Commissioner Ken Lay said:

 “This is almost a new start for us.
 Never before have the Victoria Police consulted so widely with the community about the way we engage.”

-Since then, as part of a 3 year action plan to eliminate racial profiling, Victoria Police has been piloting ‘stop & search’ receipts in Dandenong, Moonee Valley, Boroondara, and Mildura. requiring police to provide a receipt to a person stopped.
-That receipt includes the police officer’s number and why he or she has stopped the person.
-The aim is to prevent arbitrary and racially discriminatory stops and searches by police, as well as assisting in tracking and documenting any racial disparities in stop and search patterns.
+Since then, as part of a 3 year action plan to eliminate racial profiling, Victoria Police piloted ‘stop & search’ receipts in Dandenong, Moonee Valley, Boroondara, and Mildura, requiring police to provide a receipt to a person stopped.
+That receipt included the police officer’s number and why he or she has stopped the person.
+The aim was to prevent arbitrary and racially discriminatory stops and searches by police, as well as assisting in tracking and documenting any racial disparities in stop and search patterns.

 Victoria Police evaluated these trials and reported at the end of 2016.
 Based on this report Victoria Police command have decided not to pursue a receipting policy and practice, nor roll it out more broadly.
 Rather they have proposed the introduction of a Victoria Police “business card” to hand to young people they stop.